hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 Wants access to about 3 different things.
 Took about 10 minutes first time to load.

-5. Using the zipped version, it founhd all my old libraries.
+5. Using the zipped version, it found all my old libraries.
 Good!

 6. Ran my hello blink program. works fine, why does it say it is not connected?